cloudfoundry/summit-training-classes/basics/site/content/labs/pushing.md

 ## Make room (for better apps)

 You can also delete apps.

-Delete the two apps you deployed using `cf help` to find the correct command.
+* Delete the two apps you deployed (use `cf help` to find the correct command)

 ### Checking Your Work